 Neutrality and Isolationism

 When the events that would lead to World War II began in Europe, many Americans took a hard stance against getting involved.
 With the extreme loss of life and swift economic downturn brought about by the end of the Great War (and other factors, as discussed in previous posts), the US wanted to remain neutral and isolate itself from the events that were unfolding in Europe.
-The US would pass a series of Neutrality Acts between 1935-1937.

 The series of neutrailty acts created an embargo on all war item shipments, stated that US citizens were not allowed to travel on ships going to or from beligerent countries, and that those who were from beligerent countries were not allowed to take out loans in the US.
-The

 Changing of American Attitudes